PF_RING ZC (Zero Copy)

 The PF_RING™ ZC DAQ is part of PF_RING™.

 If after testing the PF_RING™ ZC driver, you decide to use it permanently, you need a license.
-The PF_RING™ ZC driver is available from the ntop web site as specified on the table below.
+The PF_RING™ ZC driver is available from the ntop shop.
 If you are interested in large quantities or if you need a volume discount please contact us.
+If you are looking for the software, you can download it here.